-Asian markets stutter as traders prepare for Fed decision
+Markets drop as traders prepare for Fed decision

 SPI Asset Management's Stephen Innes said the Fed had to tread a fine line and Wednesday's decision was a key focal point owing to "its potential implications for the broader economy and financial markets".

 "Any dovish deviation could encourage the markets to sell the dollar and hammer Treasury yields lower.
-Such a move would undermine the Fed's efforts and credibility to combat inflation.
+Such a move would undermine the Fed's efforts and credibility to combat inflation," Innes said.

 "Conversely, implementing a 25 basis point rate hike could be perceived as inconsistent with the Fed's objective of engineering a soft landing and may adversely affect risk appetite."

-And Brown Brothers Harriman & Co's Win Thin said: "The Fed will be sufficiently hawkish so that markets don’t think it is done hiking.
+And Brown Brothers Harriman & Co's Win Thin said: "The Fed will be sufficiently hawkish so that markets don't think it is done hiking."

 With economic data still showing strength, "simply put, current conditions warrant further tightening, period", he said.

-In early trade, Hong Kong, Sydney, Seoul, Singapore, Manila and Jakarta were in the red, though Shanghai and Wellington edged up.
+Hong Kong, Sydney, Seoul, Singapore, Mumbai, Bangkok, Taipei, Manila and Jakarta were in the red, though Shanghai and Wellington edged up.

 The tepid performance came after a tough day on Wall Street, where the Nasdaq and S&P 500 tanked more than one percent owing to a retreat in tech giants including Amazon, Microsoft and Facebook parent Meta.